-The Accountancy topics taught in class 11 aims to impart a sound understanding of the field with respect to the upcoming advanced studies.
+The Accountancy topics taught in Class 11 aim to impart a sound understanding of the field with respect to the upcoming advanced studies.
 One such topic is Recording of Transactions that familiarizes us with core knowledge of how we can prepare different types of entries for various accounts.
-For all those who are exploring handy study material for this topic, here we have devised comprehensive notes for this topic.
+For all those who are exploring handy study material for this topic, here in this blog we have devised comprehensive notes for this topic.

 This Blog Includes:

 - List of Practice Questions